inovex/elements/packages/elements/src/components/ino-fab/readme.md

 **Content**: Use the `ino-label` attribute to set the text of a fab.
 To add an icon, use the `ino-icon` attribute.

-**Styling**: The fab can be styled in many different ways using the `ino-color-scheme` attribute.
-See the attribute documentation below for additional information.

 ## Demo

 <!-- Auto Generated Below -->

 ## Properties